 |31.
 October:||Organization, Exp.
 1: Putting the Embedded System in Operation|

 |7.
 November:||Exp.
 2: Introduction to the Programming Language Python|

 |14.
 November:||Exp.
 3: Introduction to Image Signal Processing with Python|

 |21.
 November:||Exp.
 4: Image Signal Processing with a Camera|

 |5.
 December:||Exp.
 6: Creating a Panorama, Part 1|

 |12.
 December:||Exp.
 7: Creating a Panorama, Part 2|

 |16.
 January:||Exp.
 9: Machine Learning Object Detection followed by Background Replacement|

 The script in English language will be available for download on StudOn.
-A German version is also available on Studon.
 The supervision of the lab course will be bilingual.
 A printed version of the script in English will be handed out for free during the first meeting.